mastodon/mastodon/APPMAP.md

 Run `bundle exec rails server` on devcontainer startup, after installing AppMap.
 When the server starts up it will run via AppMap and start logging requests.

+Edit `config/webpacker.yml` under the `test` section and *temporarily* change `compile: false` to `compile: true`.
 Run `RAILS_ENV=test ./bin/webpack` to generate assets for the tests.
+Once this is complete, change compile back to false in the webpacker.yml file.

 Try running `RAILS_ENV=test bundle exec rspec spec/controllers/settings/applications_controller_spec.rb` first to confirm a single test works.